thehoglet/pm-sys/1S/index.md

 ## 1S&nbsp;1NT&nbsp;2NT

-14-16 HCP with 6 hearts and 4+ minor.
+14-16 HCP with 6 spades and 4+ minor.

 Opener has shown a 6-4 shape with a better than minimum hand.